IMRSVDataLabs/imrsv-schema-linter/README.md

 - properly choosing data types
 - understanding concurrency
-- understanding PostgreSQL, knowing its featureset, and understanding its performance characteristics, such as it being copy-on-write or heap-only-tuple updates
+- understanding PostgreSQL, knowing its featureset, and understanding its performance characteristics, such as it being copy-on-write (CoW), heap-only-tuple updates (HOT), out of line storage (TOAST), or statistics, estimates, and the query planner

-The linter does not verify SQL code in any way, nor does it understand how, how often, and how much of which data in particular you access.
+The linter does not verify SQL code in any way, nor does it understand how, how often, and how much of which data in particular you access, much less its “volume, variety, and velocity”.

 [@pilona]: https://github.com/pilona "Alex Pilon"